Kitware/iMSTK/Docs/CodingGuide.md

 * Macro names follow the same rules as constants.
 * All macro names should be prefixed with `IMSTK_` this prevents clashes with macros imported from other projects
-* Names representing methods or functions should be verbs and written in mixed case starting with lower case.
+* Names representing methods or functions should be verbs and written in camelCase.

     Example: `getName()`, `computeTotalWidth()`